-The module is now operating in the Approved mode of operation.
+The module is now operating in its Approved mode of operation.

-3.1.4 Management
+3.1.2 Management

 When configured according to the Crypto-Officer guidance in this Security Policy, the module only runs in an Approved mode of operation.
-While in Approved mode, only Approved and Allowed algorithms may be used; the use of non-Approved algorithms is prohibited.
 The Crypto-Officer is able to monitor and configure the module via the web interface (GUI over TLS), SSH, serial port, or direct-connected keyboard/monitor.
-Detailed instructions to monitor and troubleshoot the systems are provided in the McAfee Firewall Enterprise 8.3.2 Product Guide.
+Detailed instructions to monitor and troubleshoot the systems are provided in the McAfee Firewall Enterprise 8.3.0 Product Guide.
 The CO must monitor that only Approved algorithms as listed in Table 2 above are being used for TLS, DTLS, and SSH sessions.